qu4k/ix/README.md

 ## outdated.jsx

-Periodically check if the `disquiet` repo is up-to-date, otherwise show an alert message.
+Periodically check if the `ix` repo is up-to-date, otherwise show an alert message.